friends-of-reactphp/mysql/README.md

 This is a mysql driver for [reactphp](https://github.com/reactphp/react), It is written in pure PHP, implemented the mysql protocal.

-See examples for usage guide.
+See examples for usage details.

 ## Thinks